Avonia quinaria (E.Mey. ex Fenzl) G.D.Rowley

 Avonia quinaria subsp. quinaria, Anacampseros quinaria

 Avonia quinaria is a dwarf caudiciform plant with a turnip-shaped caudex and a spherical crown of numerous thin branches that grow up to 1 inch (2,5 cm) above ground.
 The caudex is fleshy to somewhat woody, flattened above, and up to 2 inches (5 cm) in diameter.
 Branches are short, undivided, subterminal, and flower-bearing.
 Leaves are very small, semi-orbicular flattish, and completely hidden by the stipules.
 Flowers are purple or pink and up to 0.6 inches (1.5 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Although regarded as a choice and difficult plant, in cultivation, it is relatively easy.
 Avonias grow very slowly and require careful cultivation.
 Clustering in cultivation, if grown correctly, will reward the grower with generous displays of tiny flowers.
 These plants grow well at moderate to cooler temperatures in partial sun.
 Bright light enhances leaf colors and makes for a compact plant.
-They enjoy a gritty, free-draining soil with added organic material and low to moderate watering, depending on the species.
+Depending on the species, they enjoy a gritty, free-draining soil with added organic material and low to moderate watering.

 The seeds germinate very quickly at temperatures between 59 and 70 °F (15 and 21 °C).
 In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not get ample water supply.
 Generally, they are not easy to raise from seed as too much water kills them immediately, which also happens when they are not watered.

 Learn more at How to Grow and Care for Avonia.